September 23, 2020 | Mark Paradies

 Improve Your Incident Investigations

-If you have decided that your incident investigation process needs improvement, we would be glad to help.
-Contact us at 865-539-2139 or CLICK HERE, and we will be glad to discuss your issues and potential solutions.
+If you have decided that your incident investigation process needs improvement, we would gladly help.
+Contact us at 865-539-2139 or CLICK HERE, and we will discuss your issues and potential solutions.

 The thing you DON’T want to do is wait.
 Waiting seldom makes a problem go away.
 Instead, it allows the problem to grow.
-It could allow a major accident or quality issue occur that you should have been able to prevent.
+It could allow a preventable major accident or quality issue.

 Categories